 Part 1: What part of this first class stood out for you most?

-Part 2: Review the course syllabus and your Skill Check Sheet and consider the following questions.
+Part 2: Review the course outline and your Skill Check Sheet and consider the following questions.
 They are meant to prompt your response to the course, and for you to share with me what you are feeling confident about, and what you consider more challenging.